 All blades are custom welded to any length.
-If your blade length falls between the lengths listed, use the higher price, i.e., for a 93 1/2" blade use the 96" price.
+If your blade length falls between the lengths listed, use the next longer length for pricing. i.e. for a 93 1/2" blade use the 96" price. \Prices subject to change without notice.